neurobiologylab/fiber-photometry/README.md

 - High-quality and reliable data collection

 ## Getting Started

-## Installation

-To install this system, follow these steps:

-1. Clone the repository to your local machine
-2. Install the required dependencies (list of dependencies here)
-3. Follow the instructions in the documentation to set up and use the system

 To order parts and set up hardware, see the parts list below: